philparzer/stable-diffusion-for-dummies/README.md

 <details open>
 <summary><b>Newbies 👶</b></summary>
 <p>We maintain this repo to simplify the setup and installation process as well as user experience for newcomers.
-We try to break down barriers of entry and make it possible for creative people of all backgrounds to be able to use state-of-the-art image generation models.</p>
+We try to break down barriers to entry and make it possible for creative people of all backgrounds to be able to use state-of-the-art image generation models.</p>

 </details>